 Society has three stages: Savagery, Ascendance, Decadence.
 The great rise because of Savagery.
 They rule in Ascendance.
-They fall because of their own Decadence.— Pierce Brown
+They fall because of their own Decadence.

 - Darrow's age: As a reader, I sometimes feel that the age depictions in YA (young adult) fantasy's can be overly unrealistic in retrospect to what these characters are achieving.
-In Darrow's case, he is young, but hardened by a life of struggle and poverty.
+In Darrow's case, he is young but hardened by a life of struggle and poverty.
 Being a Red he's had to earn everything he has in his life and that has hardened him.
 Besides the whims of young love, Darrow is a man.
-When dropped into a world of over-privileged Golds (the highest ranking members of society) Darrow stands out because of this maturity.
-His character may be 16 but to a Red that is almost equivalent to a midle aged man and this to me was great for developing that realism that is needed in a dystopian fantasy.
+When dropped into a world of over-privileged Golds (the highest-ranking members of society) Darrow stands out because of this maturity.
+His character may be 16 but to a Red that is almost equivalent to a middle-aged man, and this to me was great for developing that realism that is needed in a dystopian fantasy.

 - Greek mythology: This novel is constantly making references to popular Greek mythology, and I loved it!
 Being set in a dystopian world ruled by dictators otherwise known as the Golds.
 They are built and bread like the Gods of Greek mythology.
 Descriptions like "He reminds me of Pegasus that saved Andromeda" make it easy to visualize this Godlike society.

-I learn more when I make mistakes, so long as they don't kill me.— Pierce Brown
+I learn more when I make mistakes, so long as they don't kill me.

 Things are set in stone.
 Things are well ordered.
 Reds at the bottom, everyone else standing on our backs.
 Now you're looking at me and you're realizing that we don't bloodydamn like it down there.
-Red is rising.— Pierce Brown
+Red is rising.

-If you've already read this novel I would love to read your thought's in the comments section as well as any questions you may have about this book.
-For more reviews like this one follow my Hubpage account.
+If you've already read this novel, I would love to read your thought's in the comments section as well as any questions you may have about this book.
+I have many other book reviews on Owlcation.
 The support is always welcome!